Written by Jack Rubinger

 - Apply tape

-- Clean with damp mop
+- Clean with damp mop unless otherwise recommended

 While industrial and warehouse environments are likely the most common floor marking applications, forward thinking facility managers can also leverage floor marking strategies beyond tried and true environments.